biplovgautam/biplovgautam/README.md

-Based on your previous conversations and the review of your GitHub profile, here’s an updated and personalized `README.md` for your profile:

----

 # Hi there! 👋
 I'm **Biplov Gautam**, a dedicated Computer Science student with a focus on **AI/ML** and **web development**.
 I enjoy building projects that blend creativity with technology and continuously strive to enhance my skill set.